 - Phone: +44(0)113 343 0685

 - Location: 7.66 EC Stoner

-My primary research aim is to identify the underlying determinants of disease determinants in high-risk minority ethnic groups.
-This cannot be accomplished using a single method and is, therefore, dependent on several disciplines and methodologies.
-To date, using a combination of cohort and clincial trial data, my work suggests that populations that differ in age, ethcnity, or body weight metabolise foods differently and that this difference is associated with future disease risk.
+Michael’s primary research focusses on the moelcular determinants of disease in high-risk populations.
+This is accomplished using interdisciplinary approach that combines molecular biology, nutritional epidemiology, molecular epidemiology, and advanced statisticcal modelling.
+Using both cohort and clincial trial data, my work suggests that populations that differ in age, ethcnity, or body weight metabolise foods differently and that this difference is associated with disease risk in later life.

 My current research focusses on undertanding the mechanisms by which these high-risk metabolic differences influence disease risk and identifying the metabolic differneces that are most responsive to disease prevention and management.
 To acccomplish this requires an a collaborative and cross-disciplinary approach that harnesses and networks the strengths of various types of biological and environmental data – i.e., nutritional, genomic, metabolomic, molecular, and clinical data.
 Doing so allows us to identify the distinct and combined impacts of each system on health and disease, and can even point us towards the ideal targets to lower disese risk.This work is reliant on observational data from large cohorts, such as the UK Biobank and Born in Bradford, and expertise in nutrtional epidemilogy, molecular epidemiology, and statistics.